SilentWhisky/Asteroids/README.md

 ~ made a Forward and Backward movement for the player

 ~ made astreoids spawn in random positions and have contant speed going forward

+~ added collision check between the asteroids and the player